preactjs/wmr/.changeset/curly-panthers-trade.md

 'wmr': minor
 ---

-Add support for passing any file through plugins.
-This allows plugins to intercept any file.
+Allow plugins to intercept any file that's imported in JavaScript, not just script and stylesheet files.